 Why You Might Want to Downgrade Your WordPress Version or Other Features

-Running the latest version of WordPress core, plugins, and themes is one of the most important steps in maintaining your website.
+Running the latest version of WordPress core (in our case WordPress 5.5), plugins, and themes is one of the most important steps in maintaining your website.
 These updates often include security patches that are vital to preventing malicious attacks on your site and may enhance performance and functionality.

 For this reason, we don’t recommend ever downgrading WordPress or any of its components permanently.
 However, there are some situations in which you may want to do so on a temporary basis.